AVGP/uw-dot-photo/content/about.md

 - Cressi Big Eyes mask
 - TillyTec Maxi Uni lamp with various LED modules
 - Shearwater Perdix 2 & Perdix AI computers

+## Beyond photo and video

+Besides photography and cinematography I also share the passion of diving with others by being a PADI Master Scuba Diver Trainer in Zürich.
+Together with Jan Kirchhof, I'm hosting the [Dekozeit Podcast](https://open.spotify.com/show/087Wy8vimWknyqtSkXPOyI) (in German).